Miracle1207/EconGym/document/Market Competition Issues/Q3-What-is-algorithmic-collusion-in-oligopolies.md

 This study uses an economic simulation platform to explore the issue of **algorithmic collusion** in oligopoly markets and its potential social and individual impacts, specifically focusing on:

 * ​**Macroeconomic Impacts**​: Algorithmic collusion may cause market prices to deviate persistently from competitive equilibrium, reducing allocative efficiency.
 This distortion can suppress aggregate output and dampen investment incentives, while also exacerbating entry barriers and hindering structural adjustments within industries.
-* ​**Welfare Impacts on Households**​: Higher prices and weakened competition may lead to a decline in consumer surplus, particularly affecting price-sensitive groups such as low-income households.
+* ​**Household Welfare**​: Higher prices and weakened competition may lead to a decline in consumer surplus, particularly affecting price-sensitive groups such as low-income households.
 This, in turn, could intensify income and consumption inequality, thereby undermining overall social welfare.

 ### **1.4 Research Significance**